 The weather was balmy, the food was excellent, the company was warm and inspirational and the work was excellent.
 Congratulations to Marion and her team, and La Belle Blue, on a really successful festival.

-Images: above right, the opening round of the festival; photographer Helen Varley Jamieson.
+Images: right, the opening round of the festival; photographer Helen Varley Jamieson.
 Above left, actors of La Bulle Bleue in "La Jeune Femme a la licorne", directed by Marion Coutarel; photographer Suzon Fuks.